Q: What is creativity?

 - BeijingMan back, right

-China's first PrePaid system and service was ready.
-Project took a year and ended with capabilities demo session at Beijing Mobile (BMCC) data center in XiDan to China Mobile and Nokia China management.
+China's first PrePaid system and service project took a year.
+Project ended with capabilities demo session at Beijing Mobile (BMCC) data center in XiDan, to China Mobile and Nokia China management.

 For the project I established a new IN (Intelligent Networks) group.
 Good persons into the team.
 PrePaid service was based on Nokia Network's IN system which had been delivered to Beijing Mobile's (BMCC) XiDan Data Center for trialing purposes.
-My new team had weekly meetings and seminars with BMCC's personnel.
+With my new team I had weekly meetings and seminars with BMCC's personnel.
 Open issues became action points and cleared in a flow.